Soundproof Underlays

 Soundproof underlays can reduce two main types of noise:

-Yes, soundproof underlays can be used with various types of flooring, including:
+Yes, these underlays can be used with various types of flooring, including:

 The thickness of a soundproof underlay varies depending on the level of soundproofing required and the type of flooring.
 Standard thicknesses range from 3mm to 15mm, with thicker underlays generally offering better sound reduction.